 Looking for a chiropractor near me who can help with spinal decompression?
 If you have a disc problem, call your chiropractor in Nixa, Dr. Hunter Greenwood, today to make an appointment and let the healing begin!

 1. C. Norman Shealy, MD, PhD, and Vera Borgmeyer, RN, MA.
 Decompression, Reduction, and Stabilization of the Lumbar Spine: A Cost-Effective Treatment for Lumbosacral Pain.
 American Journal of Pain Management Vol. 7 No. 2 April 1997

 2. Gionis, Thomas MD; Groteke, Eric DC.
 Surgical Alternatives: Spinal Decompression.
 Orthopedic Technology Review.
 2003; 6 (5).

-Patients with recent spinal fractures, surgical metallic hardware, aneurysms, infection of the spine, and/or moderate to severe osteoporosis may not be able to have spinal decompression.
+Note: Patients with recent spinal fractures, surgical metallic hardware, aneurysms, infection of the spine, and/or moderate to severe osteoporosis may not be able to have spinal decompression.
 After a careful examination and history, Dr. Greenwood will be able to tell you if there are any other contraindications to your receiving Spinal Decompression Therapy.